Troop Structure

 These appointments ensure that various aspects of troop life are managed effectively, providing comprehensive leadership development opportunities.
 Appointments are made by the SPL, with the Scoutmaster’s approval.

-Assistant Senior Patrol Leader (ASPL): Assist the SPL in managing troop activities.
+• Assistant Senior Patrol Leader (ASPL): Manages staff.
+Assists the SPL.

-Outdoor Activities Coordinator (ODAC): Technically the Outdoor Ethics Guide, oversees hike and camping planning.
+• Outdoor Activities Coordinator Oversees hike and camping planning.

 Qualifications & Expectations